Mansi232323/Power-Query-Sales-Data-Cleaning-Customer-Product-Analysis/README.md

 These values were converted into a proper date data type.

-The required Indian date format is:
+The final date format required for the project was:

 ```text
 DD-MM-YYYY